Festival Essentials Packing List: Your Foolproof Guide

 Portable Charger

 Something that is essential for everyone is a portable charger.
-During the festival you will be busy taking pictures and videos.
-The phone will also be trying to get data and Wifi.
-Long story short, you don't want to be at 15% when the festival ends and need an Uber.
+You'll be busy taking pictures and videos, and your phone will be working overtime trying to find signal.
+Long story short, you do not want to be at 15% when the headliner ends and you need an Uber.
 Trust me!
-This is a quick, cheap fix though.
-Charge your phone and the portable charger the night before and be sure to bring the charging cord with you to the event.
+This is a quick, cheap fix: Charge your phone and the portable charger the night before, and be sure to bring the charging cord with you.

 Hand Sanitizer

 Absolute must!
-Most likely, you’ll be using a port-o-potty and the hand washing stations usually runs out of water on the first afternoon.
-I get small packets from Dollar.25 Tree that hardly take up any space.
+You’ll be using a port-o-potty, and the hand washing stations often run out of water on the first afternoon.
+I grab small, flat packets from the dollar store that hardly take up any space.
+If it doesn't have soap, it doesn't count.

 First Aid Kit